SureDeveloping/cave-blog/README.md

 ## User experience (UX)
 ### Project goal
 The main goal of the project is it to offer an exchange opportunity for people who like caves and visit them.
+An easy and fun to use blog page with intuitive responsive Design.

 ### Target audience
 The main target group in are: